 - Location: In the region of High Tatras on Slovakia-Poland border

-- Best time to Visit: Can be visited all through the year, but winter is the best, at the same time is also very busy for the skiers.
+- Best time to Visit: It can be visited all through the year, but winter is the best, at the same time it is also very busy with the skiers.

 - Preferred Timing: During day time.

 - How to reach: